 I asked Support whether the meta description field will be added to the Block Editor interface and was advised there’s no timeline for this and was recommended to install an SEO plugin.
 Make of that what you will.

-Also missing from the Editor interface is Sharing, where you can write an excerpt specifically to Publicize to social media.
+Also missing from the Editor interface for everyone is Sharing, where you can write an excerpt specifically to Publicize to social media.
 For whatever reason, this option only appears in the pre-publish checklist sidebar once you are ready to publish or schedule your post.
 (The “Excerpt” in the Block Editor interface acts like a regular excerpt, and so may display on your site’s Posts page, if your theme supports it, and in search engine results.
 Very different to Publicize, which is only posted to your connected Social Media.)

 Where’s my .wordpress.com?